txomon/python-tutorial/README.md

 ### Script directory or current directory

 It may be difficult to realise, but that empty line at the beginning of the python paths means current directory.
 Python will add the location of the python script we execute to the python path automatically.
-This is quite confusing when using the path of an script inside a package.
+Python inserting the script directory in the path causes a lot of confusion when using the path of an script inside a package.

 Have a look at [https://github.com/txomon/python-paths](https://github.com/txomon/python-paths) for some examples